Goodspeed Musicals: Goodspeed Opera House

 The Opera House was originally built by a local merchant and banker, William Henry Goodspeed.
 Construction began in 1876 and finished in 1877.
 Despite the name, it was not in fact an opera house, but rather a venue for presenting plays.
 Its first play, Charles II, opened on October 24, 1877.
 After William Goodspeed's death in 1882, the opera house fell into disrepair, facing a series of less glamorous uses—from a militia base during World War I to a general store and a Department of Transportation storage facility.

 The building is unique for a theater.
 The theater itself is actually located on the top two floors of the building, making for interesting and sometimes difficult scenery and show load-ins.
-Scenery is loaded-in from the dock area up a vacant elevator shaft that is now outfitted with a winch system to haul the scenery up to the stage level.
-Much care has to be taken in order to get the scenery up the shaft without scratching or ruining the scenery.
-One story told around Goodspeed is that while loading in the scenery for Annie's original pre-Broadway run, a strong gust of wind took a large piece of scenery out of the hands of the loaders and blew it into the Connecticut River.
+Scenery is loaded-in from the dock area up a vacant shaft that is outfitted with a winch system to haul the scenery up to the stage level.
+One story told around Goodspeed is that while loading in the scenery for Annie's original world premier, a strong gust of wind took a large piece of scenery out of the hands of the loaders and blew it into the Connecticut River.